toyoshim/iona/README.md

 # - Under construction be patient -

+The code works only with the JVS, USB Joystick mode is comming.

 # IONA - JVS IO Board by Arduino Pro Micro

 This program makes an Arduino Nano work as a JVS IO Board that allows you to connect a legacy JAMMA joystick to a JVS based arcade system, such as NAOMI.